kibowenfaith/Entrepreneur-Support-Data-Management-Project/README.md

 # Entrepreneur-Support-Data-Management

 ## Problem
-Lack of a clear data management tool to manage the entrepreneus and to get clear real time update of how the funds have been used and how to support the start-ups at hand.
+Lack of a clear data management tool to manage the entrepreneurs and to get clear, real-time updates of how the funds have been used and how to support the start-ups at hand.

 ## Solution
 Develop a data management tool that allows HEVA to store data collected from various sources/ activities, and analyze the data to make strategic decisions.